Meet our staff

 Thousands of tourists hike the Inca Trail each year and this would not be possible without the help of our valuable porters who carry all of our equipment, personal belongings, food, and hiking gear.
 A porter is the most important person on the Inca Trail trek, and perhaps the most misunderstood both by tourists as well as Inca Trail tour operators.
 The porters are the most important because they are the ones making your tour as pleasant and comfortable as possible.

 Question is, who are the porters?

-Porters are the indigenous Cusqueñian people who have lived here all their lives relying on the land of the Andes, 4000 meters high.
-Due to the economic problems, it is important for these local indigenous people to continue working on the mountains as they know, rather than give up their jobs in the country to move to the city.
-They prefer to stay in their local villages and support the education of their children by working as porters on the adventures tours.
+Porters are indigenous Cusqueñian people who have lived in Cusco, at 4,000 meters high, all of their lives relying on the land of the Andes.
+Due to economic problems, it is important for these local indigenous people to continue working in the mountains they know so well, rather than give up their jobs in the country to move to the city.
+They prefer to stay in their local villages and support the education of their children by working as porters on tours.

 Inca Trail Porters Protection Law No. 27607 (Dec 6th 2001)

 - Transport up to the point of departure to the end of the trip.